Maritime Cybersecurity,

 Maritime OT Is Not Office IT

-Standard IT security tools were not designed for the unique environment of vessel networks.
+Conventional IT security tools were never designed for the unique environment of shipboard networks.

 TCP/IP based Specialized protocols: NMEA, Modbus, AIS